New Septic Tank Regulations Under The General Binding Rules

 New septic tank rules came into force on 1 January 2015.
 If your septic tank system was installed and in use before 31 December 2014, it is classed as an ‘existing discharge’.
 If it was installed and in use after that date, it is classed as a ‘new discharge’.

 Septic tanks settle the solids in the sewage and then discharge the liquid septic effluent to ground via a correctly designed and constructed drainage field - NOT a soakaway pit, soakaway crates, tunnels or Ezy Drain.
+These are not allowed for sewage effluent dispersal.

 They cannot discharge into ditches, streams, canals, rivers, surface water drains or any other type of watercourse.
-Under the new General Binding Rules, If you have a septic tank that discharges directly to a surface water (ditch, stream, river, etc.) you must replace or upgrade your treatment system to a full sewage treatment plant by 1 January 2020, or when you sell your property, if it is before this date.
+Under the new Environment Agency General Binding Rules, If you have a septic tank that discharges directly to a surface water (ditch, stream, river, etc.) you must replace or upgrade your septic tank treatment system to a full sewage treatment plant by 1 January 2020, or when you sell your property, if it is before this date.

 ALL septic tanks that currently ultimately discharge into watercourses will have to be either: